Enjoy your complimentary pre-flight overnight hotel before your holiday begins. Full details from our office!

-In the late afternoon, we take a short trail down to the wetland.
+In the late morning, we take a short trail down to the wetland.
 This amazing area was little more than a field of pasture just a few years ago, but thanks to the REGUA restoration project, it is now a 12ha wetland teeming with wildlife.
 We search for species including White-faced Whistling-Duck, Masked Duck, Least Grebe and a possible 13 species of heron including the very smart Whisting and Capped Herons.
 The wetland is also a very good area to get to grips with raptors, in particular Lesser Yellow-headed Vulture, often seen soaring low over the nearby hillsides.
 We also watch for Grey-headed Kite, Crane Hawk, Black-and-white Hawk-Eagle, Laughing and Aplomado Falcons.
 With a little perseverance and patience we shall collect a few crake and rail species that have become a bit of a speciality for the area.
 Slaty-breasted Wood-Rail, Rufous-sided and Ash-throated Crakes and Blackish Rail are all frequently seen.
 Kingfishers are also a possibility with Ringed, Amazon and Green Kingfishers being the most common.
 Some of the commoner passerines that we hope to find include Wing-banded Hornero, Eye-ringed Tody-Tyrant, Yellow-lored Tody-Flycatcher, Sooty and Yellow Tyrannulets, Bran-coloured Flycatcher, Yellow-browed Tyrant, Chestnut-vented Conebill, Red-rumped Cacique and White-headed Marsh-Tyrant.
 If we have time, we shall search some of the adjacent forest in the hope of finding Rufous-capped Motmot, Rufous-tailed Jacamar, Crescent-chested Puffbird and perhaps striking and colourful Blond-crested Woodpecker.
 Finally, birds are not the only wildlife to be found here as Capybara and Broad-snouted Caiman and even Crab-eating Fox are all possible.

 A short walk back to the Lodge and we shall no doubt be ready for a lovely home-cooked evening meal before an early night!